-As of September of this year SR will also represent the following minors: Strategy Consulting, Influencing People, Accounting Skills, Mergers and Acquisitions, Principles of Negotiation, Alternative Investments, Learning from Big Data, Game Theory, E-Marketing, Sport & Management, The Moral Limits of Markets, and Entrepreneurship.
-Our main aim is to improve the quality of education at RSM Erasmus University by facilitating and improving the feedback exchange between the student body and faculty personnel.
+As of September 2020, SR will also represent the over 15 minor choices: Our main aim is to improve the quality of education at RSM Erasmus University by facilitating and improving the feedback exchange between the student body and faculty personnel.
 Student Representation gives students a voice and makes students’ opinion being heard.
 To achieve this, Student Representatives are recruited carefully and trained.
 These Student Representatives then collect feedback through various channels and have a personal talk with the respective professor.
 By doing so, Student Representation builds a good relationship between the student body and the academic staff.

 The Student Representation is responsible for creating and upholding a good relationship between students, professors and the Program Management.
 Through careful feedback collection and communication the overall quality of courses is improved.